johnx7271/shadowsocks-windows/README.md

 shorter path to the final browsing target.
 In the old version, the path is like this:
 your browser ->local:1080 by shadowsocks.proxy -> local: 8033 by
 Privoxy.translator -> local:1080 by shadowsocks.forwarder -> External Socks
-server -> final target, so you can see it's a really twisted path.
+server -> final target, so you can see its a really twisted path.
 In the No-Privoxy version, the path is shortened.
 Another external dependency is libsscrypto, and I happily found it to be another project on git, it's here: https://github.com/shadowsocks/libsscrypto .
 So I kept it.